 In response to the COVID-19 outbreak, in April 2020, the Organization applied for and was approved by a bank for a loan of \$644,502 through the Paycheck Protection Program established by the Small Business Administration.
 The loan has a maturity of 2 years and an interest rate of 1%.
 The loan has the potential for forgiveness provided certain requirements are met by the Organization.
-The loan was funded in April 2020.
-Due to the potential of forgiveness, repayment terms have not been finalized as of the report date.
+The loan was funded in April 2020 and was included in the accompanying statement of financial position at June 30, 2020.
+In March 2021, the loan was forgiven in full by the Small Business Administration and is included in the statement of activities and changes in net assets as Paycheck Protection Program note forgiveness for the year ended June 30, 2021.